vagdonic/vagdonic/readme.md

 # Hello, I'm Manav.
 ### I love to CREATE and DEVELOP things that make our lives more meaningful and productive.
-- I’m currently involved in development of an Android application.
+- I’m currently involved in development of a ReactJS application.
 - Highly passionate about learning new things.
 - I’m looking to collaborate with Python and JavaScript projects.